 Easy Clam Chowder | New England Style

-I love New England clam chowder.
+I love this New England clam chowder recipe.
 So much so, that I won’t get it in a restaurant unless I know it is good.
 I hate to be disappointed by a watery bowl of a tasteless chowder wannabe.

 When I was growing up, my parents had my three sisters and me help them make the chowder (read: do the grunt work).
 We would sit there cutting up the slippery quahogs and the greasy salt pork.
 Very labor intensive, but the final result was always delicious.